-- 1. A schedule is strict if a value written by a transaction is not read or overwritten by other transactions until that transaction finishes. - 2.
+Strong Strict 2PL (SSPL, also known as Rigorous 2PL) is a variant of 2PL where the transaction only releases locks when it finishes.
+A schedule is strict if a value written by a transaction is not read or overwritten by other transactions until that transaction finishes.
+Thus, there is not a shrinking phase in SS2PL like in regular 2PL.

 The advantage of this approach is that the DBMS does not incur cascading aborts.
 The DBMS can also reverse the changes of an aborted transaction by just restoring original values of modified tuples.

-2PL Deadlock Handling
+4 2PL Deadlock Handling